ChickenProp/chickenprop.github.com/_posts/2025-08-01-boots-theory-and-wikipedia.md

 > Housing costs for private tenants have jumped by nearly 50% above the general rate of inflation in the last 25 years.
 House prices have also soared, but home ownership remains, often, the cheaper option.

 So this is "spending more money up front is cheaper in the long term".
+You can even *kind of* make it fit the original definition: when you rent, you repeatedly purchase "the right to live in this place for the next month", but when you buy, you purchase that right once and keep it indefinitely.
+And the rights you purchase when you rent are typically worse than the rights you purchase when you buy (e.g. more restrictive about pets, or decoration, or interior layout).

 (Note: costs of home ownership here do take into account "interest lost by paying a deposit rather than saving.")

 > Borrowing costs are also much higher for poor people because they are seen by lenders as higher risk, meaning they pay more interest on debt like overdrafts and credit cards.